yuheho7749/Pokemon/README.md

 # Pokemon
-APCS Group Final Project for Mr. Carr.
-(Year: 2019) This is a open world strategy role playing game designed for personal used.
+APCS Group Final Project for Mr. Carr (Year: 2019).
+This is a open world strategy role playing game designed for personal used.
 Any similarities in design features and mechanics to other existing games are purely coincidences.
 ## Getting Started
 * Windows: